SC-Academy/CPPVector/README.md

 * `numbers.clear();` clears the vector, removing all elements.

-### License
+## License
-This code is licensed under the MIT License.
+This project is licensed under the MIT License.
+For more information, please see the LICENSE file.